 12.10.19 – 01.03.20

-Objects of Wonder is a major international exhibition of sculpture featuring works from 1960 until the present.
+Objects of Wonder - From Pedestal to Interaction is a major international exhibition of sculpture featuring works from 1960 until the present.
 The exhibition has been realised in close collaboration with Tate, London, and it is the first time in the history of ARoS that the museum shows a sculpture exhibition of this calibre.

 The exhibition showcases picks from recent sculptural history, including sensory and thought-provoking artworks by, for example, Louise Bourgeois, Yves Klein, Anish Kapoor, Damien Hirst, Anthony Caro, Mona Hatoum, Jeff Koons, Sarah Lucas, and Ai Wei Wei.
 On the one hand, the audience will encounter a series of experiments with form where tactility, context, and light play a central role.
 On the other hand, they will experience sculptures that challenge the whole idea of this genre by playing with the distorted body or including everyday objects.
 In other words, these are not sculptures in the usual sense of the word